-Admittedly, it is (for us today) a radical idea: qualitative and thought-informed, the world comes to its own characteristic expression - achieves its own reality, or fullest existence - as a manifestation within what we might call the interior dimension.6
+Admittedly, it is (for us today) a radical idea: qualitative and thought-informed, the world comes to its own characteristic expression - achieves its own reality, or fullest existence - as a manifestation within what we might call the interior dimension.

 There are many ways to speak of this interior dimension, none of which rings quite true in our culture.
 To say, as I have above, that the world consists of "appearances to consciousness" may be true enough, but the idea of an "appearance" has a falsely anemic and insubstantial feel for most people today.
 It should be taken as referring to the full, undiminished reality of the perceptible world as muscularly given in actual experience.
 The tree of our experience is an appearance, but it is an appearance of the sort we might crack our skulls against if we make a wrong move while skiing.
-We don't lose that solidity simply be recognizing that we know it only as a content of experience.
+We don't lose that solidity simply by recognizing that it presents itself as a content of experience.
+If it didn't present itself that way, we could never know about it.